Zilliqa/scilla-rtl/README.md

   in the Zilliqa network, do not `abort()`, `exit()` or `assert()`.
   Always use the provided `CREATE_ERROR` and `CREATE_ERROR_SLOC` macros.
   This throws an exception (with information on where it was thrown from) and can be caught and handled by the blockchain.
+For assertions, use `ASSERT` or `ASSERT_MSG`.
+These use `CREATE_ERROR` internally and are defined to be no-op in release builds.

 To conform to the coding style and good programming practices, CMake targets `clang-format` and `clang-tidy` are provided, which when run as `make clang-format` and `make clang-tidy`